Orange-OpenSource/android-trail-drawing/README.md

 A gesture trail drawing library for Android and Java applications.

 It allows to draw thick and thin strokes as if you were used a felt-tip marker.
 To achieve this, we first used a polygonal chain in order to approximate the hand-drawing trail and to select the most salient points.
-Next, we used a square Bezier curve approximation to model a smooth curve in place of the original path.
+Next, we used a quadratic Bezier curve approximation to model a smooth curve in place of the original path.
 This smooth path serves then to guide a virtual felt-tip modeled by a flattened ellipsoid which orientation remains constant during the entire drawing.
 The main difficulty of this treatment is to perform it online without perceived latency.

 # Build the library